ConductVision Software – Fear Conditioning

 The table shows the freezing episodes and stimulus actions.
 The synchronized timestamp helps to analyze how an animal's freezing behavior aligns with the presentation of specific stimuli.

-FreezeScoreMean is the mean value of the freeze scores for the entire time range [FromStart, end].
-The value is in the column Value of the row.
+- FreezeScoreMean - The mean value of the freeze scores for the entire time range [FromStart, end].
+The value is in the column "Value" of the row

-FreezeScoreStdev is the standard deviation of the freeze scores for the entire time range [FromStart, end].
-The value is in the column Value of the row.
+- FreezeScoreStdev - The standard deviation of the freeze scores for the entire time range [FromStart, end].
+The value is in the column "Value" of the row

 The user can choose the time ranges and Freeze Min Duration to recalculate and analyze the freeze episodes.